|Reviews . . .|

 "Yes, the band was lacking in excitement," Yoel agreed when we met last week, "I originally thought we were going to grow up together but it didn't happen.
 I was disappointed with our performance at the Wexford Folk Festival in March and we disbanded after that.

 "The original group lasted for one and a half years, but the problem was that we didn't progress.
 It wasn't anywhere further forward than what it was a year ago; if anything it had got worse.
 It was a terrible gig at Wexford and we all decided we needed a change.
 There's no point carrying on if a group isn't progressing.
 We had very competent musicians but we never managed to create any real excitement.

 "Now I think we have even more competent musicians in the group and much more excitement as well."
-Yoel could well be right, for the credential of his three new men are imposing.
+Yoel could well be right, for the credentials of his three new men are imposing.
 Tim Rice, son of an American composer, studied organ and composition at the Royal College of Music for three years; Peter Billam is another graduate and Harvey Troupe served a drummer's apprenticeship with a variety of rock bands.

 The result could be much heavier than the material on Continuum's first album.
 "We have more volume now, and more control over the sound," says Yoel.
 "I was frightened at first whether the classical guitar would work with the electric instruments but it does.